ekpangmichael/check-unused-dependencies/README.md

 ## Installation

-The recommeded way to install  this package is to do a global install so that you can use it on any project.
+The recommended way to install  this package is to do a global install
 ### Install as global package
 ```bash
 $ sudo npm install -g check-unused-dependencies